Oct 032020

 A practical option to reduce the current consumption of the LED is to turn it on for very short periods of time.
 This oscillation will turn it on once every second, thus the battery charge will not be significantly reduced, even with small batteries.

-Another advantage of a flashing light is that it is more noticeable than one that is not.
+Another advantage of an energy-saving flashing pilot light is that it is more noticeable than one that is not.
 The circuit shown is a very simple oscillator and can be assembled on a small printed circuit.

 • 1 MPS6515 NPN transistor or equivalent (Q1)